rsms/smisk/docs/source/library/smisk.mvc.model.rst

-:mod:`smisk.mvc.model` --- M in MVC
+model
 =================================================

 .. module:: smisk.mvc.model
 .. versionadded:: 1.1.0

+The M in MVC.

 Object Relational Mapper (ORM), normally backed by a RDBMS like SQLite, MySQL or PostgreSQL.